rust-lang/surveys/surveys/micro/2025-09-variadic-use-cases.md

 The following section refers to "mappings" of variadic generics.

-In this context, variadic mappings refer to code take N-tuples of types as generic parameters, and declare N-tuples of types, where each type in the tuple is transformed in the same way.
+In this context, variadic mappings refer to code that takes N-tuples of types as generic parameters, and refers to N-tuples of types derived from those parameters, where each type in the tuple is transformed in the same way.

 For example: